 - Consult someone at your local hardware store as they will have the knowledge of the best kind of brackets to use.
 Always employ a level when measuring where to put your brackets to ensure your bar isn’t crooked before mounting.

 - If you decide to make your own portable ballet bar, you might lose some of the benefits of buying a professionally crafted one.
-Most tutorials you will find are for extremely simple ballet bars that are at a fixed height rather than being adjustable.
+Most tutorials you will find are for barres at a fixed height rather than being adjustable.

 - If you are not skilled in DIY consider purchasing a wall-mountable kit or a pre-made portable ballet barre.
 This is because when you work out how much you will end up paying for the materials and tools you need and also take into account the time it will take you to research, measure, cut the materials and assemble them it might work out cheaper than making one yourself.

 Building your own ballet barre might also mean it won’t be one that can be folded up, which takes away some of the storage capabilities.
-They can still be picked up and moved out of the way whenever they are not in use.
+The feet can usually swing to the side and they can still be picked up and moved out of the way whenever they are not in use.

 There’s a Ballet Barre for Every Child!